D Thomas, PhD

 • Morphology: what they look like

 A good semen analysis is not a direct test of fertility.
-It provides guidance to the chance of having a baby and can be a starting point of further investigation; achieving a pregnancy remains possible even in those with severe deficits.
+It provides guidance on the chance of having a baby and can be a starting point of further investigation; achieving a pregnancy remains possible even in those with severe deficits.

 If abnormalities are detected by the test, a good facility would suggest to look further, more laboratory or simple blood tests, and a physical examination may be needed to help in diagnosing the problem.

 Testing should be done by a specialised laboratory that uses methods recommended by the World Health Organisation (WHO).
+At Mojo, we operate such facilities.

-Should I always test my sperm twice?
+Should I test my sperm several times?

 If you are taking a test to know more about your health, even if your first semen analysis results are not abnormal, then in practice, you may not be required to take a second test for the moment.

-Studies have shown that repeat and frequent ejaculation leads to the release of competent sperm that have not been retained stored in the testes for too long.
+Studies have shown that repeat and frequent ejaculation leads to the release of competent sperm that have not been retained and stored in the testes for too long.

-To ensure the semen analysis results can be assessed against existing data and reports relating sperm function or pregnancy, the semen sample should be collected after a minimum of 2 days and a maximum of 7 days of sexual abstinence.
+To ensure the semen analysis results can be assessed against existing data and reports relating to sperm function or pregnancy, the semen sample should be collected after a minimum of 2 days and a maximum of 7 days of sexual abstinence.
 This ensures that advice can be given on chances of pregnancy, further testing/investigation or type of assisted conception, if that is needed.

-If repeat analyses are required, the number of days since last ejaculation should be as constant as possible at each visit.
+If repeat analyses are required, the number of days since the last ejaculation should be as constant as possible at each visit.

 1. Fertility and infertility: Definition and epidemiology, Elodie Vander Borght, Christine Wyns.
 2018